Areas of Consultation

-Mary is the founding Artistic Director of the Magnetic North Theatre Festival at Canada’s National Arts Centre in Ottawa.
-She is a co-founder and past Artistic Director of Toronto’s Nightwood Theatre and founding Artistic Director of Eastern Front Theatre in Halifax as well as co-founder and past Co-Artistic Director of The Ship’s Company Theatre in Parrsboro.
+Mary Vingoe is a well-known figure in Canadian Theatre.
+A director, Artistic Director, Festival Director, playwright, teacher and actor who has worked across the country, Vingoe is celebrated for co-founding four major theatre companies in Canada.
+She is the founding Artistic Director of the Magnetic North Theatre Festival at Canada’s National Arts Centre in Ottawa.
+She is a co-founder and past Artistic Director of Toronto’s Nightwood Theatre, a co-founder and past co-Artistic Director of Ship’s Co.
+Theatre in Parrsboro, NS and a co-founder and past Artistic Director of The Eastern Front Theatre in Halifax.